Probing the Hot Gaseous Halos of Milky Way-like Galaxies in the TNG50 simulation: Results

 \subsection{X-ray Luminosity and Surface Brightness}

-First, we compare the global soft X-ray output of our simulated galaxies with observations.
-Figure~\ref{fig-relation} shows the X-ray luminosities of our TNG50 MW analogues overlaid on the empirical $L_{\rm X}$--SFR relation for nearby, highly inclined disk galaxies \citep[][]{2016MNRAS.457.1385W}.
+Figure~\ref{fig-relation} compares the soft X-ray luminosities of our TNG50 MW analogues with the empirical $L_{\rm X}$--SFR relation established for nearby, highly inclined disk galaxies \citep[][]{2016MNRAS.457.1385W}.
 While the SFRs of our selected galaxies are narrowly distributed around the MW's value, their X-ray luminosities span nearly three orders of magnitude.
 The median luminosity of the TNG50 sample agrees with both the observed value for the MW \citep[][]{1997ApJ...485..125S, 2015ApJ...800...14M} and the empirical trend defined by external disk galaxies.
 This indicates that the simulation produces a characteristic X-ray luminosity for MW-like galaxies that is consistent with current observational constraints.
 The large predicted scatter suggests a greater halo-to-halo diversity than is currently observed.

-Then we examine the soft X-ray surface brightness of the simulated hot halos from both the internal and external perspective.
-Figure~\ref{fig-sb}(a) presents the median $S_{\rm X}$ from the Solar viewpoint for each TNG50 MW analogue.
-The spread in median values across the simulated galaxy sample is approximately three times wider than the observed range for the Galactic halo (gray band).
-Despite this greater halo-to-halo variation, most simulated galaxies still fall within or near the observational band, indicating that the characteristic median surface brightness is consistent with MW measurements.
+Figure~\ref{fig-sb} examines the soft X-ray surface brightness from the Solar viewpoint.
+Panel (a) shows the median $S_{\rm X}$ for each TNG50 MW analogue, compared to the observed range for the Galactic halo \citep[gray band;][]{2013ApJ...773...92H}.
+The spread in median values across the simulated sample is approximately three times wider than the observed range, although most galaxies still fall within or near the observational band, indicating that the characteristic surface brightness is consistent with MW measurements.